Onemanwolf/xUnit.netHandsOn/How_Session/Fluent_Assertion.md

 Lets head back over to the PlayerCharacterShould class.

-1. We can check behavior by testing whether a method is producing the correct value after being called and is in within two values.
+1. We can check behavior by testing whether a method is producing the correct value after being called and is in within two values with `.Should().BeGreaterThan().And.BeLessThan()` we can see the use fo the And constraint in action again here.

 ```C#
         [Fact]